Facebook pixel Multi-factor Authentication

 How do I enroll my phone?

-The Microsoft Authenticator app takes a few more steps to setup, but offers the easiest user experience.
+The Microsoft Authenticator app takes a few more steps to setup, but offers the easiest experience.
 Once setup, the first authentication from a personal device will trigger a prompt in the app.
-Employees simply need to tap "Approve" in the app to proceed with the login.
+You simply need to tap "Approve" in the app to proceed with the login.

 Configure the App